grpc/grpc.io/content/docs/languages/go/generated-code.md

 ---
-title: Go Generated-code Reference
+title: Go Generated-code reference
-short: Generated Code
+short: Generated code
 weight: 80
 ---

 This page describes the code generated with the [grpc plugin](https://godoc.org/github.com/golang/protobuf/protoc-gen-go/grpc) to `protoc-gen-go` when compiling `.proto` files with `protoc`.

-You can find out how to define a gRPC service in a `.proto` file in [Service Definitions](/docs/guides/concepts/#service-definition).
+You can find out how to define a gRPC service in a `.proto` file in [Service definition](/docs/what-is-grpc/core-concepts/#service-definition).

 <p class="note"><strong>Thread-safety</strong>: note that client-side RPC invocations and server-side RPC handlers <i>are thread-safe</i> and are meant
 to be run on concurrent goroutines.
 But also note that for <i>individual streams</i>, incoming and outgoing data is bi-directional but serial;